Les Arcs (horse): 2006: six-year-old season

 Three weeks after his success at Royal Ascot, Les Arcs met Takeover Target for the third time in the July Cup over six furlongs at Newmarket.
 Starting at odds of 10/1 Les Arc was positioned behind the front-runners before moving past the Middle Park Stakes winner Amadeus Wolf to take the lead inside the final furlong.
 In the closing stages he repelled the late runs of Iffraaj and Ashdown Express to win by a head and three quarters of a length.
 Pitt professed himself delighted with the result "as it proves Ascot wasn't a fluke", whilst McKay admitted to having wagered heavily on his horse, saying that "I couldn't think why he was 14s, 12s and 10s for this race, so we filled our boots".

 Les Arcs did not reappear until October, when he was sent to Japan to contest the Sprinters Stakes at Nakayama Racecourse.
 He finished seventh of the sixteen runners, four lengths behind the winner Takeover Target.
 In this race he was ridden by the French jockey Eric Saint-Martin, after John Egan was refused a license to ride in Japan: the problem arose from an incident in Hong Kong in 2002, when Egan was arrested, but never charged, during an investigation into alleged corruption.

 2007–2010: later career

 Les Arcs remained in training, but never recovered his form of 2007.
 His career was affected by training problems and he raced only three times in the next four seasons.
 In May 2007 he started at odds of 14/1 for the Duke of York Stakes and finished thirteenth of the seventeen runners behind Amadeus Wolf at a time when many of Pitt's horses were suffering from ill health.
 The gelding sustained a tendon injury in the race and did not race again that year.
 In the following season Stewart Parr took over from Pitt at Bawtry, but Les Arcs made only one appearance, finishing last in a race at Haydock Park in July.
 More than two years later he ran for the final time when he finished last of the eight runners in a race at Nottingham Racecourse.

+Les Arscs died on 8 November 2022 aged 22 years.